okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines.md

 - **Terminology**:
     - Always refer to custom visuals as "visual" or "custom visual."
 Avoid using terms like "plugin", "component" or "view".
+    - Use the terms as they are defined in the [glossary](../../visuals/glossary.md).

 - **Metadata**:
     - Each review must include the following additional metadata: